borisdev/research/tune-chatgpt/README.md

-# ChatGPT will restructure ML text classification projects
+# Fine-tuning ChatGPT for text classification

+## TLDR

+Consider a switch to fine-tuning ChatGPT if your text classification model is stuck because of one of these issues

+- bad labeling quality
+- slow labeling speed
+- no NN expertise
+- no MLOps expertise

+## Shawn's comments

+- Show results of an example use case up front, and show comparison benchmark
-### MAIN POINT --- Speeding 10X labeling
+- MAIN POINT of passive labeling --- Speeding 10X labeling

-### A LOT OF POEPLE WONT BUY INTO WEAK LABELING
+- A LOT OF POEPLE WONT BUY INTO WEAK LABELING

-TLDR: If your text classification AI feature is stuck, consider pausing your project and making a PoC based on fine-tuning ChatGPT.
+## The problem

 The software problem we are focused on in this article is building a niche text classification system.
 A niche text classification system in one that depends